Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Appendix

-Substituting the jump operator for $P$ and the optimal ensemble value function $\hat{v}^*$ for $v_\sigma$, the optimization in \eqref{eq:reduced} becomes:
+Substituting the option kernel for $P$ and the optimal ensemble value function $\hat{v}^*$ for $v_{\bs}$, the optimization in \eqref{eq:reduced} becomes:

-Substituting the optimal policy for a minimization over polices, we have:
+Substituting the optimal policy for a minimization over policies, we have:

-where $\hat{q}(\sigma_k,x_k,\hat{\pi}_{\dg}) = \hat{v}_{\dg}(\sigma_k,x_k|\hat{\pi}_{\dg})$.
+where $\hat{q}(\bs_k,x_k,\hat{\pi}_{\dg}) = \hat{v}_{\dg}(\bs_k,x_k|\hat{\pi}_{\dg})$.

-We have thus obtained a new Bellman equation with a different transition operator, the "jump operator", which is guaranteed to have the same solution as the Bellman equation with the full operator when the cost function is defined as the value function of the ensemble policy.
+We have thus obtained a new Bellman equation with a different transition kernel, the ``goal kernel".
+This new goal kernel Bellman equation is guaranteed to be equivalent to the value function of the Bellman equation with the full kernel when the cost function is defined as the value function of the ensemble policy.$ \square$